Q: What types of fishing industry jobs are available in Alaska?

 Here are a couple articles from the various media sources (some of these articles pretty old, but much of the information is still relevant):

-A: Yes you can, as long as you are able to procure a United States Work Visa.
+However, as long as you are able to procure a United States Work Visa you could possibly find a job.
 We are not experts at work visa issues and do not offer any support or assistance in this area.
 However, we have asked Alliance Abroad Group to put together a review of your work visa options:

-Warning – We have received numerous reports about companies recruiting employees for work in Alaska in such countries as India and South Africa.
+Warning – Please be aware, there are numerous “fraudulent” websites out there that will tell you differently.
+These companies steal money from foreigners and do not provide jobs as they promise.
+Please don’t be a victim of one of these websites.
+Additionally, we have received numerous reports about companies recruiting employees for work in Alaska in such countries as India and South Africa.
 It appears that these companies are charging large amounts of money for “guaranteed” jobs in Alaska.
 Please use extreme caution if you talk to any of these companies.
-Reports to us say that they are fraudulent and don’t provide a job as promised.
+These companies are fraudulent and don’t provide a job as promised.
 We are not aware of any Alaska companies that have contracts with recruiters outside the United States.

 Q: I am an employer and I would like to know more about the visa process for hiring foreign nationals?